suwuako/instadl/README.md

 # instadl
-downloads your saved pictures from instagram
+downloads your saved pictures from instagram asynchronously (swagly)

 After coding this, I have learnt that instagram (facebook) (mark zuckerburg) will do everything to make your life hell